Can I appeal an immigration decision in Canada? | Fighting refusals

 If you do not have the right to appeal an immigration decision, you may consider filing for judicial review (JR).
 The process will be through the Federal Court.
 You need to hire a lawyer to assist you with a JR filing.
 However, if you win the case, IRCC has to reopen your application and review it again.
 In other words, winning an appeal means the approval of the application.
 However, winning a JR means reopening the application.
 Of course, exceptions apply.

-Let’s say you face refusal but do not have to right to appeal the immigration decision.
+Let’s say you face refusal but do not have the right to appeal the immigration decision.
 In these situations, you may contact the immigration officer and ask for a reconsideration of their decision.
 You usually use the IRCC web form for this purpose.
 Of course, you must share convincing reasons with the officer.
 The reconsideration process is not official.
 Therefore, the officers often refuse or even ignore such requests.

 Would you please fill out our free assessment form if you wish to visit or move to Canada?
 We will review it for free, but we will contact you only if we find an opportunity for you.
 Alternatively, you may book a consultation session.
 Consultation sessions are not free, but you will receive formal immigration advice from a licensed practitioner.